Death of Eleanor de Freitas: Subsequent legal proceedings

 De Freitas' suicide prompted Director of Public Prosecutions Alison Saunders to review the decision to prosecute.
 In December 2014, Saunders concluded that it had been correct to do so, stating that there was "sufficient evidence for a realistic prospect of conviction" and "a strong public interest in prosecuting".
 Saunders also stated that medical experts had advised that de Freitas was fit to stand trial.
 After de Freitas' father David called for a new inquiry or a review to be carried out, in June 2018, Attorney General for England and Wales Jeremy Wright decided not to order an independent inquiry into the decision to prosecute, stating, "I have carefully considered the concerns raised by Mr de Freitas and I am satisfied that this case has already been subject to extensive scrutiny within the CPS, and that it was right for the prosecution to go ahead."

-In December 2014, Alexander Economou began a libel claim against David de Freitas, asserting that articles critical of the Crown Prosecution Service appearing in The Daily Telegraph and The Guardian and an interview with John Humphrys on the Today programme broadcast on BBC Radio 4 had resulted in his enduring "public rubbishing" and damaged his reputation.
-The claim was dismissed in July 2016 with the judge ruling that, while the publications had defamatory meaning and had caused harm to Economou's reputation, this was justified given de Freitas had considered the articles and broadcast to be in the public interest and that ruling in favour of Economou would represent a disproportionate infringement upon de Freitas' freedom of speech.
+In December 2014, Alexander Economou began a libel claim against David de Freitas, asserting that seven publications, including articles critical of the Crown Prosecution Service appearing in The Daily Telegraph and The Guardian and an interview with John Humphrys on the Today programme broadcast on BBC Radio 4, had resulted in his enduring "public rubbishing" and damaged his reputation.
+The claim was dismissed in July 2016 with the judge ruling that, while five of the seven the publications had defamatory meaning and had caused harm to Economou's reputation, this was justified given de Freitas had considered the articles and broadcast to be in the public interest and that ruling in favour of Economou would represent a disproportionate infringement upon de Freitas' freedom of speech.
 The judge stated "When a person suffering from mental ill-health kills herself at a time when she is facing public prosecution for making a false allegation of rape there is a clear public interest in considering whether there is a causal link and, if so, whether the decision-making was at fault and there are lessons to be learned."
 This represented the first time a public interest defence had been successfully mounted under the Defamation Act 2013.
+The implication of the judgement was that "...in relation to mere contributors to publications, it was held that their standard of conduct need not reach that of professional journalists to quality for the absolute public interest defence".
 An appeal by Economou against the ruling was dismissed by the Court of Appeal in November 2018.
 Economou subsequently sought permission to appeal to the Supreme Court of the United Kingdom which was refused.
 Whilst David de Freitas's public interest defence was not directly challenged in the Supreme Court, it was examined at some length in the defamation appeal in Serafin v Malkiewicz and others.
 Lord Wilson, delivering the unanimous judgement of the five-member panel, dismissed this criticism with the words "I can discern no basis for that criticism".
+Economou v de Freitas has since been cited in other legal proceedings, for example the libel claim Hay v Cresswell.